sisgandarli/azerbaijani-words-comparator/README.md

 Arrays.sort(words, new AzerbaijaniWordsComparator());

-When we will print elements of arrays using this for loop
+When we will print elements of arrays using this for loop, we will see the followig output:

-for (String n : words)
-{
-  System.out.println(n);
-}

-we will see the followig output:

 Akif
 Arzu